 I got my soybeans from Nuts.com, which has free shipping options to the US and Canada.
 They are a little more expensive than storebought beans, but I’ve been really impressed by the quality.
 Since I am a huge soy fan, and dry soybeans last forever, I bought the 25lb bag for $57.
 It’s been three years and they’re still going strong.

-You can buy smaller quantities of soybeans at many bulk food stores.
-I’ve also bought 1lb bags of dried soybeans from T&T.
+You can buy smaller quantities of soybeans at many grocery stores and bulk food stores.
+I’ve seen 1lb bags of dried soybeans at T&T.

 Don’t Throw Out the Soy Pulp!